Multi-fixed point numerical conformal bootstrap: a case study with structured global symmetry: Motivation

-There have, to our knowledge, so far been only two applications of the conformal bootstrap method to $O(N) \otimes O(M)$ problems in $d=3$:\ Nakayama and Ohtsuki's 2014 paper \cite{nakayama2014}, in which they use the single-correlator bootstrap technique \cite{kos2014vector} to explore the space of interacting CFTs in $O(15)\otimes{O}(3)$-symmetric critical theories, and their 2015 paper \cite{nakayama2015}, in which they make a similar analysis for $O(3)\otimes O(2)$ and $O(4) \otimes O(2)$.
-They imposed crossing symmetry on the four-point function of four identical scalar fields transforming in the bifundamental representation of the global symmetry group, i.e.\ as a vector under $O(N)$ and as a vector under $O(M)$, and discovered that this divided various two-dimensional sections of the space of scaling dimensions into the familiar disallowed and `allowed' regions.
+There have, to our knowledge, so far been only three applications of the conformal bootstrap method to $O(N) \otimes O(M)$ problems in $d=3$.
+In the first \cite{nakayama2014}, by Nakayama and Ohtsuki, the single-correlator bootstrap technique \cite{kos2014vector} is used to explore the space of interacting CFTs in $O(15)\otimes{O}(3)$-symmetric critical theories; in the second \cite{nakayama2015}, by the same authors, a similar analysis is carried out for the $O(3)\otimes O(2)$ and $O(4) \otimes O(2)$ cases.
+These two papers impose crossing symmetry on the four-point function of four identical scalar fields transforming in the bifundamental representation of the global symmetry group, i.e.\ as a vector under $O(N)$ and as a vector under $O(M)$, and show that this divides various two-dimensional sections of the space of scaling dimensions into the familiar disallowed and `allowed' regions.
+For $O(15)\otimes{O}(3)$, they find strong bootstrap evidence of the Heisenberg fixed point lying at the kink in the single-correlator bound.
+They are unable to isolate the chiral and antichiral fixed points in the same plane of scaling dimensions, since these fixed points lie deep in the `allowed' region.
+Instead, they look at the space of scaling dimensions in other operator sectors, where they find weaker kinks in single-correlator bounds at locations corresponding to the large-$N$ predictions for the relevant scaling dimensions at the chiral and antichiral fixed points.

-In this paper, we take the conformal bootstrap analysis of $d=3$ $O(15) \otimes O(3)$-symmetric CFTs further, by enforcing crossing symmetry on multiple four-point correlators, including some involving non-identical primary fields.
+The third paper \cite{henriksson2020}, by Henriksson {\it et al.\/}, appeared on the arXiv on the same day as the first version of the work we present here.
+It reports the results of both single-correlator and mixed-correlator bootstrap treatments, focussing on the chiral, antichiral, and collinear fixed points of $O(N) \otimes O(M)$ theories for particular choices of $N$ and $M$.
+Henriksson {\it et al.\/}\ first reproduce single-correlator bounds in various operator sectors in order to identify the locations of the kinks corresponding to the different fixed points, and then use these locations as input assumptions to mixed-correlator bootstrap calculations.
+As a result, they are able to see `allowed islands' corresponding to the chiral, antichiral, and collinear fixed points for various $O(N) \otimes O(M)$ groups.
+However, a different and rather specific set of spectral assumptions is needed to see each such island.

+For the reasons discussed above, rather than tailoring our analysis to a specific known fixed point in this way, we use just one minimal set of assumptions about the operator spectra of the CFTs.
+Furthermore, our assumptions do not rely on prior single-correlator bootstrap calculations.
+We look at a large region of the space of scaling dimensions, and hope to see signatures of multiple different critical theories in the results of just one mixed-correlator conformal bootstrap calculation.